zstreeter/zstreeter/README.md

 <br />
 <br />

-Hi there, I'm **Zachary Streeter**, a member of technical staff at AMD where I focus on Deep Learning frameworks development.
-I previously was a part of the Atomic, Molecular, and Optical Physics theory group at Lawrence Berkeley National Lab while I was obtaining my Ph.D. in chemical physics from U.C.
+Hi there, I'm **Zachary Streeter**.
+I primarily focus on Deep Learning and its scientific applications.
+My training is in computational chemistry/physics and I previously was a part of the Atomic, Molecular, and Optical Physics theory group at Lawrence Berkeley National Lab while I was obtaining my Ph.D. in chemical physics from U.C.
 Davis.
 My group there focused on _ab initio_ non-relativistic scattering code development using our in house